 If properly drafted, your PPM will be highly customized to your movie, and it will give investors confidence and a solid understanding of your project, and the financial structure.
 They will not receive a guarantee that they will make money – there are many great things about the movies, but perfect financial predictability is not one of them.
 But they will have confidence that your film project is built to succeed, and that all financial aspects are fair, clear and transparent.

 My PPM will include items such as state and federal required investor notices, investment risk factors, professional bios of key producers and production team, cast attachments, a production timeline, a script synopsis, chain of title analysis, a director’s statement, description and updated description of the film business, offering information, use of proceeds, accounting information and most importantly, a clear financial map.

 Typically, when raising money through a PPM, I advise producers to structure it as a so-called mini-maxi.

-First, we devise the minimum budget, which is the lowest budget you still know with 100% certainty that you can finish and deliver the film.
+First, we devise a minimum budget, which is the lowest budget that you still know with 100% certainty you can finish and deliver your film.

 Making the example ridiculous, a $100,000 investment in a $100,000 film that does great in the box office, will result in original investor happiness.

 A $100,000 investment in a $100,000 film that accidentally becomes a project with a $10 million budget because a studio falls in love with it, will not result in original investor happiness, because his/her slice of the pie is suddenly tiny.
 Maybe their pie disappears …. because no one has ever recouped $10 million from a black and white seven-hour long animated art film that stars a depressed pencil who learns to speak Apache and kicks dogs.